ubports/docs.ubports.com/userguide/dailyuse/libertine.rst

 Files
 -----

-Libertine apps have access to these folders:
+Libertine applications have access to these folders:

  * Documents
  * Music